zappalaja/spear-mcp-test/README.md

 This is not intended for operational purposes.
 Contact through GitHub issues for questions.

-# Running the MCP server in terminal
+# Running the MCP Server in Terminal

 UV will need to be installed in the environment to run the MCP server.